tgfrerer/island/plan.md

       time.

-    * make sure `reset_swapchain` is clean - at the moment it complains about deleting an object which is currently in use by a command buffer.
+    * make sure `reset_swapchain` is clean - at the moment it complains about deleting an object which is currently in use by a command buffer : the view, which is owned by the swapchain.

 ----------------------------------------------------------------------